dragonfly-ai/MineCraft-pi-py-pie/README.md

 # MineCraft-pi-py-pie
 Python code that makes minecraft-pi more fun!

-In addition to building scripts for making simple shspiral staircases,
+In addition to building scripts for making simple shapes, spiral stair cases, and Death Stars.

 How to use this library: